vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 The point of this introduction is to trigger students’ interest in putting together a critical edition of Vaiśeṣikasūtra.
 It is only then can we state with certainty about the system’s own tenets on various doctrines and concepts and the place of these into the broader picture of world philosophy.
 One example of a widely misunder-stood doctrine – due mostly to the poor preservation of Sūtrapāṭha – is the nature of soteriology, which, for example, Frauwallner negated because the system is a pure

-82 The Jain savant Muni Jambūvijayaji took an interest in Vaiśeṣika while he was working on Nayacakra of Mallavādin.
+[^82]: The Jain savant Muni Jambūvijayaji took an interest in Vaiśeṣika while he was working on Nayacakra of Mallavādin.
 He saw in the text he was revising that there were many Vaiśeṣika sūtras, which could not be found in the then extant Sūtrapāṭha of Śaṅkaramiśra \(15th century AD\).

 Intrigued by the sūtras present in the Nayacakra, Jambūvijayaji decided to trace their origin.
 From Jaisalmer, he received an MS from the collection of Muni Puṇyavijayajī, which proved of great value due to the many different sūtras it contained.
 Jambūvijayaji thus became the scholar responsible for the editio princeps of the oldest Vaiśeṣika commentary, and his edition was improved by Isaacson and Ruzsa collated and compared 3 additional MSS of various scripts, as follows: MS no 1831h \(Śārāda script\) from Baroda Oriental Institute, which in the footnotes of 1961 Baroda edition is designated with the siglum ‘O.’ A similar MS at Baroda Oriental Institute bears the number 403 and is from about 1875–6.
 It is also in Śārāda script and has 33 folia \(size 26.5 \+ 17 cm\).
 A final MS of the Scindia Oriental Institute, Ujjain, no. 4635, contains first the Tarkasaṁgraha text and the commentary \(Tarkadīpikā\), followed by the Sūtrapāṭha beginning on folio 22r15 and ending on folio 35r.106.

-83 Thakur Introduction to VSc 1961.
+[^83]: Thakur Introduction to VSc 1961.

-84  Puṇyavijayajī edited VSc in 1982, but as Isaacson warned, the text ‘has been reset’ due to ‘a sprinkling of new misprints added,’ p.
+[^84]:  Puṇyavijayajī edited VSc in 1982, but as Isaacson warned, the text ‘has been reset’ due to ‘a sprinkling of new misprints added,’ p.
 144, f14.
 Isaacson \(PhD\) provides only a portion of a proposed Devanāgarī critical edition \(without translation\) of VSc \(1.1 to 2.1 including\).
 His represents a good beginning of what the whole of the edition might look like, while the Hungarian Indologist Ferenc Ruzsa carried on the same task for the whole of VSc \(in roman transliteration\).
 Since my work is not textual critical or philological, nor am I fully equipped to compete with their technical competence, I shall henceforth refer to their philological reading of the MSS.

-85  Isaacson, 1995, p.
+[^85]:  Isaacson, 1995, p.
 140.

-* Introduction to Indian philosophy and Vaiśeṣika * 23
+{{23}}

 within